Everything You Ever Need to Know about Roommates

 9. Do not get pets without discussing it first.
 You need to know allergies.
 You have to stick to the rules of the landlord and apartment association.
 I've had this happen with a hamster, dog, and cat and as cool as all those animals are -- it is really annoying seeing them go through a training stage.

-10. If possible, try to keep to the same gender of roommate.
-Roommates can develop feelings for each other.
-You will have differences of living, and there's some things that are going to be difficult to discuss when you have mixed roommates.
-Having all the same gender will create some peace, even if sometimes all the women want to kill each other.
+10. Roommates can develop feelings for each other.
+You will have differences in living, and there are some things that are going to be difficult to discuss when you have roommates you find attractive.

 11. Do not room with your best friend.
 The odds of you surviving are low.
 You may room with someone and become best friends, but the other way around will leave you hating each other.
 Best friends are sacred and meant for discussing the nitty gritty details of life, when you live in the nitty gritty you will hate each other and everyone will be confused about the drama.

 12. Do not get roommates off Craiglist without talking to them on Skype.
 Make sure they are a real person.
 There are lots of Craiglist roommates scams.

 13. If you have separate rooms, it is none of your business if someone's else's room is a mess.
 Do not clean their room.
 Do not discuss their room, unless it is beginning to smell.
 The common shared areas need to be clean, people's personal space is there's to be clean or messy, dirty is a different story.
 Dirty means critter worthy and smell worthy.

 14. Throw away food in the refrigerator that is old.
 Check your fridge about once a week while you are cooking to see what can be tossed.

 15. Buy baking soda.
 You can use it to clean just about anything from the toilet, dishes, and also it puts out small fires.
 You'll probably run into a small fire.